nicolamarchiotto/MentOS/README.md

 # MentOs

-Bachelor Degree in Informatics - University of Verona - Operating System Project 2- MentOs A.Y.
+Bachelor Degree in IT - University of Verona - A.Y.
 18/19

+Operating Systems Project 2 - MentOs